dsa-ou/algoesup/src/docs/writing.md

 or by writing something like "This is problem 4.5 in [book title] by [author]."

 ## Algorithms
-You should describe each algorithm succinctly, preferably *before* implementing it, to make the code easier to understand for the reader.
+You should choose at least two sufficiently different algorithms that solve the problem, and describe each one succinctly, preferably *before* implementing it, to make the code easier to understand for the reader.

+We recommend to not describe algorithms that are only slight variants of each other, as this is usually of little interest, and to only include two algorithms in your first draft.

 If you're using solutions by others, e.g. by LeetCode users, acknowledge the original author and provide a link to their solution.